Canoeing Questions and Answers

-Once you’re on Hilbre,
+Once you’re on Hilbre, you’ll

-by the sea for approximately 5 hours before heading back to
+sea for approximately 5 hours before heading back to

 Enjoy – if it’s a nice day, giz a shout and I might come with you.

-hoping to start coming in on Thursday evenings.
+I'm hoping to start coming in on Thursday evenings.

 I have experience in different types of kayaking and canoeing and I’d like to work my way toward an instructor qualification.